CRM Benefits

 CRMs help distributors improve cross-functional collaboration within their organizations.
 They can achieve results-focused partnerships with their suppliers as well as their customers.

 For upstream, distributors can use CRM to generate and share custom reports in their supply chain.
-For downstream, the distributor can use the CRM to improve product and supply chain deliverables.
+The distributor can use the CRM to improve downstream product and supply chain deliverables.
 This will help build new customer relationships leading to new business.

 Conclusion

-Please check out our Distribution Page or if you have questions please call us at 972.304.7100.
-We’ve been helping Wholesalers and Distributors with their CRM needs for over 20 years.
+Please check out our Distribution Page, or if you have questions, please call us at 972.304.7100.
+We’ve been helping Wholesalers and Distributors with their CRM needs for over 25 years.